 Before delving into the "cables" issue highlighted in the introduction of this article, let us make a methodical premise.
 It is important, in fact, that the electronics are matched consistently with each other.
 Let us explain further.

 Speakers of the past were particularly "deaf," that is, with rather low sensitivity.
 This required amplifiers with a certain current supply, dictated by large power supply stages, to move the speakers properly even at unsupported listening volumes.
 In contrast, newer speakers are more sensitive and not as much current is needed to move them, consequently, less powerful but faster amplifiers have developed over time.
 So, in case we were to use a modern amplifier in combination with vintage speakers, the "deafness" we mentioned would be evidenced.
-On the contrary, if we were to match a vintage amplifier with modern speakers, we would have a strong sense of slowness and, above all, a sense of sonic closure.
+On the contrary, if we were to match a vintage amplifier with modern speakers, we would have a strong sense of slowness and, above all, a sense of closure at the sound level.

 However, we are not talking about a stringent rule.
 Even in the 1980s and 1990s some manufacturers made electronics of comparable sensitivity to modern ones.